 - Other person identity certificates

-- Enterprise device identity certificates
+- A small number of federal enterprise device identity certificates

 The participating Certification Authorities and the policies, processes, and auditing of all the participants are collectively referred to as the Federal Public Key Infrastructure (FPKI or Federal PKI).